antonrajeev/Machine-Learning-CNN-Tutorial/README.md

 Environment
 A Python IDE (e.g., PyCharm, VS Code) or a notebook environment like Jupyter Notebook or Google Colab.
 For GPU usage, ensure the correct version of PyTorch with CUDA is installed.
-Use the PyTorch installation guide to select the appropriate version: PyTorch Installation
+Use the PyTorch installation guide to select the appropriate version

 How to Run
 Clone the Repository*